top of page

 GEOG 212 - Environmental Conservation and Global Change

-University of North Carolina - Fall 2022 and Spring 2023
+University of North Carolina - Fall 2022-Present

 GEOG 215 - Spatial Data Science